 Advertisement

-On September 29th, and for the first time ever, the Pride of Baltimore II and the Maryland Dove will sail together off the shores of Historic St. Mary’s City.
-The two historic tall ships are set to mark Maryland’s 400th anniversary countdown with this piece of living history, which is free to the public.
-The Southern Maryland National Heritage Area and the Baltimore National Heritage Area are sponsoring the event.
+On September 29th, and for the first time ever, the Pride of Baltimore II and the Maryland Dove sailed together off the shores of Historic St. Mary’s City.
+The two historic tall ships joined to mark Maryland’s 400th anniversary countdown with this piece of living history.
+The Southern Maryland National Heritage Area and the Baltimore National Heritage Area sponsored the event.

 The public sail is one of the first events in the countdown to Maryland’s 400th anniversary in 2034.
 Both ships represent Maryland’s historical achievements in different eras: the Dove is a close historical interpretation of the 84-foot trading vessel that was sailed by a crew of 40 from England to establish the Maryland colony.
 And the Pride II is a reproduction of the 1812-era clipper ships used to defeat the British during the Revolutionary War.